Interacting dark energy from the joint analysis of the power spectrum and bispectrum multipoles with the EFTofLSS: Results

 \subsection{Forecast for $w$CDM}

 In addition to IDE, we repeat our analysis for the simplest extension to $\Lambda$CDM model in which $w = w_0$ is constant, but can assume values different from $-1$.
+We assume the same flat prior of $w$ as described in \autoref{subsec:like} without imposing any additional theoretical constraints \citep[similar to][]{GuidowCDM}.
+However, $w<-1$ leads to gradient instabilities and should not be considered as a viable smooth quintessence theory in which the dark energy speed of sound equals the speed of light.
+See \citet{DAmico:2020} for the analysis with the theoretical prior on $w$ in smooth quintessence, as well as the case of $w<-1$ in clustering quintessence.

 Based on what we have learned with the IDE model we perform the following analyses: \begin{enumerate} \item base model with $k^{l=0}_{\mathrm{max}, B} = 0.111$ $h$ Mpc$^{-1}$; \item combined bias relations with $k^{l=0}_{\mathrm{max}, B} = 0.095$ $h$ Mpc$^{-1}$; \item bispectrum monopole and quadrupole with $k^{l=0,2}_{\mathrm{max}, B} = 0.09$ $h$ Mpc$^{-1}$. \end{enumerate} We obtain the following constraints on the dark energy equation of state parameter for the three runs respectively: $w =-0.99 \pm 0.10$, $-0.98 \pm 0.10$, $-0.99 \pm 0.09$.
 The full posterior is shown in \autoref{fig:wCDM_full}.
 All three cases result in similar level of uncertainty on the inferred parameters, except on the shot noise parameter of the bispectrum for which both the bias relations and the inclusion of $B_2$ yield tighter constraints.
 However, the improvement with respect to the analysis with the power spectrum only is apparent, roughly $38\%$, demonstrating once again that the inclusion of the bispectrum does increase the cosmological information that can be extracted from the data.

+With the same setup of $k^{l=0,2}_{\mathrm{max}, P} = 0.225$ $h$ Mpc$^{-1}$, $k^{l=4}_{\mathrm{max}, P} = 0.1$ $h$ Mpc$^{-1}$ and $k^{l=0}_{\mathrm{max}, B} = 0.111$ $h$ Mpc$^{-1}$ we obtain larger uncertainties on $w$ for the $w$CDM cosmology than in the IDE case.
+This may seem counter-intuitive, since $w$CDM contains one fewer parameter.
+However, when we compare posterior distributions against each other, the contours in $w$CDM are always tighter or equal to the IDE case and the difference in $\sigma_w$ can be explained by the non-Gaussian form of the posterior distribution and the corresponding projection effects in the IDE case \citep[for more about projection effects of marginalisation see][]{GomezValent2022}.